 Have a guaranteed price using a fixed–amount contract?
-Is this a 1-2 page agreement or a thorough detailed contract covering what is included, and more importantly, what is NOT included in the project?
+Is this a 1-2 page agreement or a thoroughly detailed contract covering what is included, and more importantly, what is NOT included in the project?

-Take time to listen to your complete vision for your project before talking cost?
+Take time to listen to your complete vision for your project before talking about cost?

 Provide an upfront production schedule at contract signing so that you know what will happen during each phase throughout the duration of your project?